 Mount Hunter is a prominent peak in the Alaska Range, located in the Denali National Park and Preserve.
 It is the third-highest peak in the Alaska Range, following Denali and Mount Foraker.

 The mountain has a steep vertical relief, which makes it a popular destination for ice and mixed climbing.
-The mountain has several challenging routes, including the famous West Ridge, which requires advanced technical skills and is considered one of the most difficult climbs in North America.
+The mountain has several challenging routes.
+The famous West Ridge requires advanced technical skills and is considered one of the most difficult climbs in North America.
+Pound for pound Hunter might be Alaska’s hardest summit, shorter than Denali but technically in a different league.

 The peak was named after Robert Hunter, an early explorer of the area, in 1903.
 It was first climbed in 1954 by a team of four American climbers, including Bradford Washburn, who later became a renowned mountaineer and photographer.